top of page

 This explanation considers both resurrections spoken of here to be spiritual resurrections.

-Just prior to the beginning of the Millennium there will be the first spiritual resurrection: those who in Rev 14:4 are called firstfruits.
+Just prior to the beginning of the Millennium there will be the first spiritual resurrection of those who in Rev 14:4 are called firstfruits.
 At the end of the Millennium there will be the second spiritual resurrection.

 This means that the physical resurrections would take place over the course of the Millennium, when all people who have ever lived will be given their chance to live a godly life under Christ's rule.

-All who qualify during the Millennium will be resurrected to spirit life at the end of the Millennium.
+All who qualify for salvation during the Millennium will be resurrected to spirit life at the end of the Millennium.

 And, crucially, it leaves the 7000 year plan intact.